Her Royal Highness Princess Maha Chakri Sirindhorn of Thailand visits UC Davis

 Stoffel K., van Leeuwen H., Kozik A., Caldwell D., Ashrafi H. et al: Development and application of a 6.5 million feature affymetrix genechip(R) for massively parallel discovery of single position polymorphisms in lettuce (Lactuca spp.).
 BMC Genomics 2012, 13(1):185

-Click to see the 2012 International Food Information Council survey, “Consumer Perceptions of Food Technology”
+Be sure to view the 2012 International Food Information Council survey, “Consumer Perceptions of Food Technology”

 For more information on the GMO labeling movement go to know GMOS at UCBiotech.org.